2gether (2gether album)

 2gether is the debut album by 2gether, released in 2000.
 It includes the singles, "U + Me = Us (Calculus)", "Say It (Don't Spray It)", and "Before We Say Goodbye".
 It also contains "2Gether", which later became the theme song for the band's TV show.
-The name is a Wordplay of the word together.
+The name is a Wordplay of the word together and also 2 get her.
 Most of the lyrics were written by the band's creators, Brian Gunn and Mark Gunn.

 Track listing

+All songs performed by 2gether, except where noted.